dougbutner/web-4/README.md

  2. **Time Faucet**
 A time faucet provides any verified user with EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Verified Recipients**
 Recipients of the system must be verified to be an actual human in order to receive time tokens.
-The issue of verification is very serious if we are to continue from web 3 instead of taking a step backward toward federated systems.
-Biocryptography is introduced as the colution to this pr
+The issue of verification is very serious if we are to continue from web 3 instead of taking a step backward toward federated systems (like government-issued IDs).
+Biocryptography is introduced as the solution to this problem.

 For a full description of Time Tokens, visit the  [Time Token repository](https://github.com/dougbutner/time-token).